kenneth-man/MazeEscape/README.md

-# Command line game to practice C++, CMake and Catch2
+# Command line game to practice C++ and learn CMake